 It’s officially spring and so it’s officially allergy season too.
+Whether you get an itchy throat, suffer an eye allergy (or alergia en los ojos), or come up in rashes – there’s nothing worse than being unable to get rid of the uncomfortable feeling of allergies.
 For those of us who suffer, it’s just no fun at all.
 And it’s even worse for our little ones.
 Here are some of the ways we like to combat and fight this nasty part of one of favorite seasons.

 - Eat local honey produced by bees in your area, this will eventually get your body used to the pollen in the community you live.